When Was The First Sewing Machine Invented

 Comprehensive Overview

 The next significant advancement came from the United States.
 In 1846, Elias Howe Jr. patented a sewing machine that used two threads, one passing through a needle and the other through a shuttle, creating a lockstitch.
-The lockstitch, which is still used in modern sewing machines, produces a more secure and durable seam compared to the chain stitch.
+But the lockstitch, which is still used in modern sewing machines, produces a more secure and durable seam compared to the chain stitch.
 Howe's machine also incorporated an important innovation: the fabric was held vertically by pins on a baster plate and automatically fed into the machine.
 Despite securing a patent, Howe struggled to market his invention and faced considerable competition from other inventors who were developing their own sewing machines.

 Trends and Latest Developments

 The mid-19th century witnessed a flurry of activity in the sewing machine industry.
-Isaac Merritt Singer is perhaps the most well-known name associated with the sewing machine.
+So isaac Merritt Singer is perhaps the most well-known name associated with the sewing machine.
 In 1851, Singer patented an improved sewing machine that incorporated several key features, including a foot treadle, which freed up both hands to manipulate the fabric, and a vertical needle, which provided better visibility.
 Singer's machine was also designed for mass production, making it more affordable and accessible to a wider market.

 Singer's success wasn't solely due to his mechanical innovations.
 He was also a brilliant businessman who understood the importance of marketing and sales.
 He introduced installment payments, allowing families to purchase his sewing machines over time.
 He also invested heavily in advertising and created a network of sales agents who demonstrated the machines and provided training to customers.
 Singer's business model transformed the sewing machine from a niche product into a household appliance.